 If a person has unlimited calls and SMS, they will get unlimited calls and SMS when roaming in the EU.
 However if a person has unlimited mobile data or very cheap mobile data at home, his operator may apply a safeguard (fair use) limit on data use while roaming.
 If so, the operator will have to inform the customer in advance about such a limit and alert them when they reach this limit.

 The EU rules ensure that such a roaming data limit should cover the normal usage patterns of most travellers.
 If a person reaches the limit, they can continue to use data roaming for a very small fee : up to 4.5€/GB + VAT, which is 10 times less than before 15 June 2017 and 44 times less than early 2016 (to be further reduced to 3.5€/GB + VAT as of 1/1/2020).

 As long as a person travels periodically and spends more time in his home country than abroad over any 4-month period, they can fully benefit from Roam Like at Home.
 If a person gets charged extra, they should first contest those charges with their operator, who should have a complaints procedure in place.
 If the operator persists, the person should refer to the national telecoms regulator, who will settle the case.

 If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact them and ask them to pay more.
 More information can be found in the Frequently Asked Questions (FAQ).

 A very small and decreasing number of operators in the EU have been allowed by the national telecoms regulator to continue applying a small roaming surcharge after 15 June, in order to avoid negative effects on very low domestic prices.
-Such surcharges will be significantly lower than the ones applied before 15 June 2017.
+Such surcharges are significantly lower than the ones applied before 15 June 2017.